 Delaying treatment can worsen symptoms, increase the risk of complications, and require more aggressive treatment approaches, such as hospitalization or intravenous antibiotics.
 Additionally, cellulitis can be mistaken for other conditions, such as deep vein thrombosis, which can delay diagnosis and treatment, leading to more severe outcomes.

 Overall, early diagnosis and treatment of cellulitis are critical for preventing the spread of infection, managing symptoms, and preventing complications.
-If you suspect cellulitis, seeking medical attention promptly to receive a timely and accurate diagnosis and appropriate treatment is essential.
+Finally, if you suspect cellulitis, seeking medical attention promptly to receive a timely and accurate diagnosis and appropriate treatment is essential.

 When to Consult a Doctor for Cellulitis?

 It’s essential to consult a doctor for cellulitis as soon as possible if you notice any symptoms of the infection.
 Some signs and symptoms of cellulitis include: